graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 ## Indexing

-The next step will be indexing of the found spots with `dials.index` - by default this uses a 3D FFT algorithm to identify periodicy in the reciprocal space mapped spot positions, though there are other algorithms available which can be better suited to e.g. narrow data sets.
+The next step will be indexing of the found spots with `dials.index` - by default this uses a 3D FFT algorithm to identify periodicity in the reciprocal space mapped spot positions, though there are other algorithms available which can be better suited to e.g. narrow data sets.